 March of 1991 had given us the gift of an early melt in Saskatchewan.
 There was little snow left on the lawn of my parent’s home and the streets appeared to be as clear as a summer’s day.
 My then husband and I had spent the evening having dinner and playing cards with my parents until about one in the evening.
 Being the designated driver of the night, I limited my indulgence to a glass of wine with supper and was completely sober when we headed off home.

 As I was in the midst of unlocking the driver’s door a vehicle came speeding around the corner towards us.
 The driver lost control and swerved to the right.
 He followed this with an over correction that altered his heading to put our car and me personally directly in his path.
 Out of instinct, I tried to run away.
 He hit our car, then me launching me onto his hood.
 The car stopped when he hit the light standard in my parent’s driveway; momentum carrying me forward to land abruptly on the asphalt.
-The recounting of these events are by my ex-husband as my mind blocked it all out.
+The recounting of these events is by my ex-husband, as my mind blocked it all out.

 Over the next three days, I faded in and out of awareness, not really knowing where I was.
 Miraculously, I had only a hairline fracture of the ribs and some bruising.
 The worst outcome was that I suffered a puncture to the back of my head and my olfactory nerve stopped functioning; leaving me without the sense of smell.

 A visit to a psychic years later sent me on a quest to find something she spelled “Raki” in order to restore my sense of smell.
 In 1996, I met a man who told me it was not, in fact an Indian practice but Japanese and I could find a teacher right in the city.